4 Entrustable Professional Activities

 How to complete the EPAs (YouTube, 3:10m)

-The interactive diagram below outlines the recommended placement workflow, showing the activities for the student and the preceptor.
+The interactive diagram below outlines the recommended placement workflow, showing the activities for the student and the preceptor, for a week long placement.

 During the placement, there are multiple short practice observations where the preceptor observes the student completing the EPAs at different points in time during the placement and provides feedback and feed forward.